Denito37/Data-Generator/README.md

 **Features**
 - input data to generate Charts
 - generates select info based on the data inputed (ex: min/max)
-- allows 3 types of charts to be changed seamlessly
+- allows multiple types of charts to be changed seamlessly
-- allows external file uploads
 - dark mode to give a better viewing experience for users who prefer it

 **Purpose**